Cost of living in Singapore: Your guide

 Web developer | 51,739 SGD |

-As of 2020, over 80% of people in Singapore are homeowners, which is a very high number.¹¹
+As of 2022, around 90% of people in Singapore own their own homes, which is an incredibly high number.¹²

 This is due to a well-developed public housing system made possible by the Housing and Development Board (HDB).
 Although the state apartments are eligible for a 99-year lease, Singapore citizens can also buy them.

-Your landlord will inform you of this, but keep in mind that you can’t rent a property for less than 3 months.¹³
+Your landlord will inform you of this, but keep in mind that you can’t rent a property for less than 3 consecutive months.¹⁴

 Renting in Singapore² | Average monthly cost |